 It was this combination of watchfulness and self-importance that I developed when I first went to Romania to conduct fieldwork.
 The year was 1974.
 I was a Ph.D. student at the University of Massachusetts-Amherst.
-Romania was a communist authoritarian state under the brutal Ceausescu regime.
+Romania was a communist authoritarian state under the brutal Ceausescu [technically there is a sedilla under the first s but it is often left out]regime.
 After six months fieldwork in 1974, I returned in 1975–1976 as part of an official academic exchange program between the United States and Romania, administered by the Fulbright Program (named after U.S. Senator Fulbright) and financed by the International Research and Exchanges Board (IREX), which manages exchanges to Eastern Europe.
 Like the other American exchange researchers in Romania, I was assigned a local academic advisor, and this advisor, a sociologist, was supposed to facilitate our research.
 However, the advisor also reported about us to the authorities, including the Romanian secret police, the Securitatea.

 I have written about this fieldwork elsewhere (Sampson, 1984, 2019, 2020; Kideckel and Sampson 1984; Sampson and Kideckel 1989), so I will not go into details on the larger context (see www.stevensampsontexts.com).
 Suffice it to say that I was doing research in a Cold War setting.
 For the Romanian regime paranoid about spies, an American researcher, even if he said he was an ethnographer, was someone to be watched.
-For diplomatic reasons, Romania allowed a small number of American researchers into the country, most of them ethnographers, folklorists, linguists, historians, etc.).
+(For diplomatic reasons, Romania allowed a small number of American researchers into the country, most of them ethnographers, folklorists, linguists, historians, etc.).
 As American grantees, we were oriented about the political environment in which we worked.
 We were instructed by IREX and by the U.S. Embassy cultural attaché to be careful about what we said and did.
 We should not initiate political discussions, distribute anti-regime or religious literature, nor should we carry out any illegal activities such as smuggling icons or dissident manifestos or do illegal money changing.
 We should assume that our hotel rooms were bugged with microphones, that our activities in the villages were being monitored, and that anyone who talked to us, no matter how friendly, might be an informant for the secret police or simply called in for interrogation.
-In short, we should assume that the Romanians thought that we had some kind of ‘mission’, that we were spies of some kind (this atmosphere is described in detail in Verdery 2018).
+In short, we should assume that the Romanians thought that we had some kind of ‘mission’, that we were spies of some kind (this atmosphere is described in detail in Verdery 2018).[confirmed 2018]

-Americans and West European scholars who went to Romania, perhaps 10 a year, tended to live in the capital of Bucharest or in the university towns of Cluj or Iasi.
+Americans and West European scholars who went to Romania, about ten a year, tended to live in the capital of Bucharest or in the university towns of Cluj or Iasi [Iasi has a sedilla under the s ].
 Here they could be easily followed, literally from door to door.
 We anthropologists had a bit more freedom: we were out in the villages, living amongst the villagers (after receiving permission), and we had learned to speak Romanian.
 Precisely because of our unique situation, this also made us especially interesting targets for observation.